Veetaha/rollup-default-export-warning-repro/README.md

 npm run package
 ```

+Additional files:

-`original-project.output.js` is the output of code that I took from the debugger
+* `commonjs.output.js` is the output of code that I took from the debugger after it was transformed by `commonjs` plugin.

-after it was transformed by `commonjs` plugin.
-Please see `// COMMENT:` there.
+* `original-project-commonjs.output.js` is the output of code that I took from the debugger after it was transformed by `commonjs` plugin.
+The code was taken from the
+[original project](https://github.com/rust-analyzer/rust-analyzer/blob/master/editors/code/rollup.config.js) where this issue appeared.
+Please see `// COMMENT:` in there.